What we do

 Together with Dzmitry, Celia has run successful training workshops within the UK specifically for therapists working with complex trauma clients.
 Internationally, Celia has provided trauma informed webinars on behalf of the International Focusing Institute to their worldwide membership.

 Yuko is registered with the Health & Care Professions Council (HCPC) as an Art Psychotherapist.
-She works with adults and older adults diagnosed with dementia for Devon Partnership Trust (NHS), specifically with patients with identified complex trauma.
+She works with adults and older adults for Devon Partnership Trust (NHS), specifically with individuals who experience complex trauma, and also in the field of dementia.

-In addition to her paid employment, Yuko volunteers for BCHA Housing Association, where one of her particular interests include recognising the links between homelessness and psychological factors related to traumatic experiences.
+In addition, she works for BCHA Housing Association, where one of her particular interests include recognising the links between homelessness and psychological factors related to traumatic experiences.

-Yuko is aware of the multidimensional benefits of complimentary therapy when working with complex trauma clients; in order to develop her embodied approach further, Yuko is researching the benefits of personal Yoga training.
+Yuko is aware of the multidimensional benefits of complimentary therapy when working with complex trauma clients; in order to develop her embodied approach further, Yuko is researching the benefits of personal Yoga training with the view to include this in her therapy practice.